dimitri-nicolo/calico/_includes/v2.3/app-layer-policy-tutorial.md

 ### Install the demo application

-We will use a simple microservice application to demonstrate {{site.prodname}} application layer policy.
+We will use a simple microservice application to demonstrate {{site.tseeprodname}} application layer policy.
 The [YAO Bank] application creates a customer-facing web application, a microservice that serves up account summaries, and an [etcd] datastore.